-Participants with previous fraud investigation or fraud control experience may apply for a Recognition of Prior Learning (RPL) assessment.
+Participants with previous fraud control experience may apply for a Recognition of Prior Learning (RPL) assessment.
 This alternate assessment method may reduce the amount of time required to complete this qualification and may reduce the cost.
 Refer to RPL for more information.

 Suggested pathways for further study after completion of this qualification include: